libgdx/gdx-liftoff/README.md

 You can still target other releases, as low as 8 typically, while building with any of the JDK versions 17 and up.
 All stable releases of Java from 8 to 22 work here now.

-If you have any trouble, you can try our new [🐛Troubleshooting Guide🐛](Troubleshooting.md).
+If you have any trouble, you can try our [🐛Troubleshooting Guide🐛](Troubleshooting.md).

 ## Features